In Syria, new economic protests take an anti-government turn

 Others suffer in silence and focus on daily survival.
 In Damascus, some have taken to carrying backpacks instead of wallets to carry the wads of cash they need to make everyday purchases amid the rampant inflation, while families struggle to buy basic necessities.

-"If I buy (my son) two containers of milk, I'd have spent my entire month's salary," Damascus resident Ghaswan al-Wadi told the AP while preparing her family dinner at home after a long day at work.
+“If I buy [my son] two containers of milk, I’d have spent my entire month’s salary,” Damascus resident Ghaswan al-Wadi told the AP while preparing her family dinner at home after a long day at work.

 The ongoing protests highlight President Assad’s vulnerability as a result of the failing economy, even in areas that tried to withstand the situation and not hold large-scale protests against his rule.